 With the rise of Republicans in the US House and Senate we’ve also seen progressively more anti-marijuana stances, especially from the US Attorney General Jeff Sessions.

-Many of the Canadian licensed producers have been in the game for quite a while now, and multiple companies have been there for more than 10 or 15 years.
+Many of the Canadian licensed producers have been in the game for quite a while now, and multiple companies have been there for years.

 With that amount of time, just about any company would be able to perfect their process of production, and that’s just what the LP’s in Canada have been doing.

 Not only that, but several producers that have already made significant progress in that field have also started opening new facilities and increasing their production numbers.